guraycha03/Memory-Card-Game/README.md

 - Confetti celebration 🎉 when all pairs are matched
 - Timer stops when completed

-This project uses images that are free to download and use from Pixabay.
+The images used in this project are free to download and use from [Pixabay](https://pixabay.com/).